ucberkeley/sis-qa-test-auto/README.md

 directory, run as `sudo -E ./run.sh` to pass in environment variables).
 The first run will take longer since the docker container will be downloaded and then run.
 1. When required, stop the service with `./qata stop`, or restart with `./qata restart`
+1. If required, attach to the service with `./qata attach`.

 ### Additional notes
 1. Keep docker/sis-qa-test-auto/Gemfile (and docker/sis-qa-test-auto/Gemfile.lock) in sync with